dp0013/SpaceShooter_Original/README.txt

-DESCRIPTION:  Contains all folders and files necessary to launch stand-alone Windows version of original, unchanged 'SpaceShooter' Unity/C# project from GameDevHQ.
+DESCRIPTION:  Contains all folders and files necessary to launch stand-alone Windows version of ORIGINAL, unchanged 'SpaceShooter' Unity/C# project from GameDevHQ.

 =============================